PX4/PX4-user_guide/en/getting_started/rc_transmitter_receiver.md

 ## How do RC Systems Work?

-An RC system has a ground-based *remote control unit* that is used by the operator to control the vehicle.
-The remote control typically contains a radio transmitter that is bound to, and communicates with, a (compatible) receiver on the vehicle.
+An *RC system* has a ground-based *remote control unit* that is used by the operator to command the vehicle.
+The remote control contains a radio module that is bound to, and communicates with, a (compatible) radio module on the vehicle.
 The receiver is connected to the flight controller, which in turn drives the vehicle motors and actuators.

 <!-- image showing the different parts here would be nice -->

-> **Note** Some RC systems also allow the remote control unit to receive and display vehicle telemetry (e.g. battery level, flight mode, etc.).
-This requires radio modules that can both transmit and receive, and a configurable remote control unit.
+> **Note** *Telemetry-enabled* RC systems additionally allow the remote control unit to receive and display vehicle information (e.g. battery level, flight mode) back from the vehicle.

 The transmitter encodes a number of separate discrete *channels* within the radio signal, each which can be used to send the value of a single switch, dial, control stick position in one axis, etc.